chesterXalan/LicensePlateRecognition-Keras/README.md

 # LicensePlateRecognition-Keras
- A Taiwanese license plate recognition system in pytorch
+ A Taiwanese license plate recognition system in keras